Wakulla County, Florida

 Wakulla County is a county located in the Big Bend region in the northern portion of the U.S. state of Florida.
 As of the 2020 census, the population was 33,764.
 Its county seat is Crawfordville.
 Wakulla County is part of the Tallahassee, Florida Metropolitan Statistical Area.
 Wakulla County has a near-absence of any municipal population, with two small municipalities holding about 3% of the population.
-The county seat, Crawfordville, is one of only two unincorporated county seats among Florida's 67 counties.
+Crawfordville is one of only two unincorporated county seats among Florida's 67 counties, the other being East Naples of Collier County.

 History

 First Spanish period

 In 1528, Pánfilo de Narváez found his way to what would be Wakulla County from the future Pinellas County, Florida, camping at the confluence of the Wakulla and St. Marks rivers.
 Narváez determined this was a very suitable spot for a fort.
 In 1539, Hernando de Soto's expedition passed through La Florida with a similar route.

 The Fort San Marcos de Apalache began with a wooden fort in the late 1600s.
 The vicinity around the fort was not settled until 1733.
 Spanish colonial officials began constructing a stone fort, which was unfinished in the mid-1760s when Great Britain took over.